Buzzing bees

 0Buzzing bees

 Buzzing bees produce a sound acoustically unique among the nature tracks.
-The fundamental tone of a honeybee's wing beat is about 230 Hz, but it's accompanied by a rich set of harmonics up to 8-10 kHz, creating a "warm" sound that's simultaneously a low hum and a thin whistle.
-Entomologist Steven Spangler (Journal of Apicultural Research, 1986) described how the buzzing frequency depends on the bee's body temperature and current task — takeoff, landing, threat, hive cooling — each mode has its own acoustic signature.
+The fundamental tone of a honeybee's wing beat is about 230 Hz, but it's accompanied by a rich set of harmonics up to 8 to 10 kHz, creating a warm sound that's simultaneously a low hum and a thin whistle.
+The entomologist Steven Spangler (Journal of Apicultural Research, 1986) described how the buzzing frequency depends on the bee's body temperature and current task; takeoff, landing, threat and hive cooling each have their own acoustic signature.

-Psychologically, buzzing is associated with "warm summer among flowers" and activates what ecologist Eric Chivian (Sustaining Life, 2008) calls the "bio-presence effect" — the sense of being surrounded by a healthy ecosystem.
-This has become especially valuable in the era of colony collapse disorder (CCD) — for many people, a recording of bees has become an emotional anchor to a "vanishing normality".
+Psychologically, buzzing is associated with warm summer among flowers and activates what the ecologist Eric Chivian (Sustaining Life, 2008) calls the bio-presence effect: a sense of being surrounded by a healthy ecosystem.
+This has become especially valuable in the era of colony collapse disorder; for many people, a recording of bees has become an emotional anchor to a vanishing normality.

-Pairs well with singing birds (sunny garden), gentle breeze, cicadas (southern noon).
+Pairs well with singing birds (sunny garden), a gentle breeze or cicadas (southern noon).
 Not for sleep.
-Not recommended for those with apiphobia (fear of bees) — even a recording can trigger anxiety.
+Not recommended for those with apiphobia (fear of bees), since even a recording can trigger anxiety.

 Included in Mixes